How Our B2B SaaS Fractional CMO Service Works (And How It’s Different From A Traditional CMO)

 Some of these key principles include:

-And based on these principles, we’ve mapped out a detailed process for increasing B2B SaaS leads through PPC and SEO.
+And based on these principles, we’ve mapped out a holistic demand generation strategy, including SEO, PPC, email marketing, and more.

 With this process laid out (the map pictured above), we have a tool to pinpoint where our clients are performing well and which areas they need to improve.